JacobLevinson/ECE180D/README.md

 3. Say "start" or click "Start" to begin the game.
 4. Continue playing until one player loses all their three lives.

-Jacob Levinson

-Laura Gonzalez

-Joseph Kwon
+Spring 2024 Group Memebers:

-William Escobar
+Jacob Levinson, Laura Gonzalez, Joseph Kwon, William Escobar